2 US aircraft shot down as war in Iran escalates. At least 1 crew member is missing

 Downed jet could mark a new level of pressure on the US

-An anchor had urged residents to hand over any “enemy pilot” to police and promised a reward.
+An anchor urged residents to hand over any “enemy pilot” to police and promised a reward.

-It was the first time the U.S. has lost aircraft in Iranian territory during the conflict and could mark a new level of pressure being placed on the U.S. military.
+It was the first time the U.S. has lost aircraft in Iranian territory during the conflict and could mark a new level of pressure on the U.S. military.

 Throughout the war, Iran has made a series of claims about shooting down piloted enemy aircraft that turned out not to be true.
 Friday was the first time that Iran went on television urging the public to look for a downed pilot.

-Iranian state media said in a post on X that Iran’s military shot down a U.S. F-15E Strike Eagle.
+Iranian state media said in a post on the social platform X that the military shot down a U.S. F-15E Strike Eagle.
 The aircraft is a variation of the Air Force fighter jet that carries a pilot and weapons system officer.

 Alan Diehl, a former investigator for the Air Force Safety Center, said the Strike Eagle has an emergency locator beacon in a survival kit that can be set to activate automatically or manually.